Dense Fog Advisory issued for Assumption, Central Plaquemines, Central Tangipahoa by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-14 05:08:00 CST Expires: 2022-12-14 06:15:00 CST Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2022-12-14 14:54:00 CST Expires: 2022-12-14 15:15:00 CST Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Copiah; Lincoln; Rankin; Simpson The National Weather Service in Jackson has issued a * Tornado Warning for Southwestern Rankin County in central Mississippi Northwestern Simpson County in central Mississippi North central Lincoln County in south central Mississippi Central Copiah County in central Mississippi * Until 615 AM CST. * At 508 AM CST, a severe thunderstorm capable of producing a tornado was located near Wesson, or near Brookhaven, moving northeast at 35 mph.
-HAZARD...Tornado and quarter size hail.
+Target Area: Forrest A TORNADO WARNING REMAINS IN EFFECT UNTIL 315 PM CST FOR NORTHEASTERN FORREST COUNTY At 254 PM CST, a severe thunderstorm capable of producing a tornado was located near Hattiesburg, moving northeast at 40 mph.
+HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * This dangerous storm will be near Wesson around 515 AM CST.
-Glancy around 520 AM CST.
-Martinsville around 525 AM CST.
-Hazlehurst around 530 AM CST.
-Hopewell around 550 AM CST.
-Harrisville and Whites around 600 AM CST.
-Other locations impacted by this tornadic thunderstorm include Beauregard and Georgetown.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...1.00 IN
+Tree damage is likely.
+This dangerous storm will be near Petal and Sunrise around 300 PM CST.
+Macedonia around 310 PM CST.
+TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 IN

 Comments / 0